fenago/apache-cassandra/lab_2.md

 feature of Cassandra. `RowKey` and `ColumnKey` can store data themselves and not just in `ColumnValue`.
-We will not go too deep into this at the moment; we will revisit it in later chapters.
+We will not go too deep into this at the moment; we will revisit it in later labs.

 ### Note